The uniform asymptotics for real double Hurwitz numbers with triple ramification I: the tropical correspondence: Real Hurwitz numbers

-where the sum is taken over all isomorphism classes $[\pi]$ of ramified covers $\pi:C\to\cb\pb^1$ satisfying conditions $(1)$, $(3)-(5)$ in Definition \ref{def:RDH} except that the cover map $\pi:C\to\cb\pb^1$ is ramified with simple ramification over branch points in $\undl p'$.
-It is a classical result that $H^\cb_g(\lambda,\mu)$ does not depend on the distributions of points in $\undl p'$ \cite{cm-2016,hurwitz-1891}.
+where the sum is taken over the isomorphism classes of real tropical covers $\varphi:C\to D$ of genus $g$, degree $d$ and with ramification $\mu$ (entries in $\mu_i$ are the weights of leaves of $C$ mapping to $l_i$). \end{definition}

-Hurwitz \cite{hurwitz-1891} discovered a way to interpret $H^\cb_g(\lambda,\mu)$ as the number of factorizations of identity into cycles with particular types of the symmetric group.
-Real double Hurwitz numbers were expressed as factorizations in the symmetric group in \cite{cadoret-2005,dh-2022,gpmr-2015}.
-This motivates us to use the formulation of factorizations in \cite{dh-2022} to study real double Hurwitz numbers with $3$-cycles.